 In the mid 90s, Steve Jobs took a company on the brink of extinction and turned it into the largest and most successful brand in the world.
-The Apple of the 90s looks a whole lot shinier today, sitting pretty at the top of Forbes most valuable brands list for the seventh year in a row.
+The Apple of the 90s looks a whole lot shinier today, sitting pretty at the top of Forbes most valuable brands list for the eighth year in a row.
 So, how did Jobs do it?
 Besides being a visionary and perfectionist, Steve Jobs was a genius marketer.
 He understood the vital role marketing plays in a company’s success, which explains why Apple and many of the most successful companies in the world spend more on marketing and sales than they do on research and development.
 A strong brand and marketing strategy is a powerful asset and Jobs knew it.

 So, how does a company determine how much of their budget to spend on marketing?
 We decided to look at a handful of some of the most successful large and mid-sized companies across a range of industries to find out how much they allocate for marketing and what they get in return.